 - Clean the dust boots of the fork legs. (p.
+64)

+- Bleed the fork legs. (

+p.
+63)

-64) - Check the air filter. - Check the settings of all controls and ensure that they can be operated smoothly. - Check all screws, nuts, and hose clamps regularly for tightness. - Check the fuel level.
+- Check the air filter.

+- Check the settings of all controls and ensure that they can be operated smoothly.

+- Check all screws, nuts, and hose clamps regularly for tightness

+- Check the fuel level.